Upper Canada College KEY INSIGHTS

 - UCC is respectful of its long tradition while thinking progressively about what education can offer.

-- A sense of place and community is a foundation for its academic program.
+- A sense of place and community is a foundation for the academic program.

 Our editor speaks about the school (video)

 Upper Canada College (UCC) is one of the oldest and most storied schools in Canada.
-Its history is, in many ways, the history of independent schooling itself; to attend is to become a part of a Canadian cultural tradition, one that retains a prominent place in Canadian education.
+Its history is, in many ways, the history of independent schooling itself; it has a long and impressive tradition, one that retains a prominent place in Canadian education.

 The faculty and staff are notable in all kinds of ways, including amiability.
 Many have taught in international schools around the globe and have an armful of degrees.
-Dr. Jeff Aitken, head of the Upper School, is an exceptional educational leader with extensive experience, including senior roles at several International Baccalaureate (IB) schools.
-Tanya Sweeney, head of the Preparatory (Prep) School, comes directly from six years as an administrator at American International School in Hong Kong; prior to that, she spent six years in Kuwait as an elementary school principal of two schools, Al-Bayan Bilingual School and the American Academy for Girls.
-Both Aitken and Sweeney are heavy hitters in the company of a lot of heavy hitters, within a faculty that is rife in international experience.
+Dr. Jeff Aitken, head of the Upper School, is an exceptional educational leader with extensive experience, including senior roles at several International Baccalaureate® (IB) schools.
+Sarah Fleming, who comes from the International School Bangkok, is the head of the Preparatory School, and she delivers excellence in teaching and learning for students in Senior Kindergarten through Year 7.
+Both Aitken and Fleming are heavy hitters in the company of a lot of heavy hitters, within a faculty that is rife in international experience.

 While the buildings are all accessed through security passes (that’s typical of any school), the campus is welcoming to visitors, open to local foot traffic, and lovely in the degree you’re able to set aside thoughts of grandeur—which isn’t as easy as it sounds, given the outward gestalt of the place.
 But you should, nonetheless.
 It’s just a school, after all—a really, really good one.